bartmichels/scrabble/README.md

 ### Browser support

 This is made to play on desktop browsers.
 The design is responsive to screen size, but a too small screen will mess things up.
 Tablets might work, but I haven't tested them.
 It should work fine with Chrome, Edge, Firefox and Opera.
-Chrome works best because its top-bar is much slimmer by default, but any browser should give the same result in full-screen mode.
+Chrome works best because its UI takes up less space by default, but any browser should give the same result in full-screen mode.
+Ideally I should use canvas elements so that everything scales nicely, but I stopped working on this as soon as it worked reasonably well.

 ### Gameplay